1972 BYU Cougars football team: Preseason

-Season summary
+Game summaries

 Kansas State

 Pete Van Valkenburg rushed for 164 yards on 16 carries, scored on a 59-yard run in the first quarter and set up Dave Terry for BYU's second touchdown.
 Keith Brumley's 37-yard field goal was Kansas State's only points through the first three quarters.
 Henry Childs caught a 27-yard touchdown pass from Dennis Morrison three minutes into the final quarter for Kansas State.